If Adobe Systems Incorporated Beats Earnings -- Here's the Patterned Momentum that Follows

 The strategy won't work forever, but for now it is a momentum play that has not only returned 284%, but has also shown a win-rate of 100%.

 Adobe Systems has an earnings date estimate for 2018-06-14, after the market closes.
 Whenever the actual earnings date is, it's the stock reaction off of that news that is the possible trigger for the back-test.
 As an example, here is the last earnings report, the move off of it, and the quick momentum trade that showed a win:

 We see a gap up off the earnings, where the stock climbed from $218.87 to $225.55, then a two-day breather, and then the third-day showed a spike from $222.18 to $229.75.

-The logic behind the test is easy to understand -- it's a reasonable hypothesis to test that if a stock shows a large earnings move up, then in the two-weeks to follow it could melt up off of that news, That is the phenomenon we are looking to test.
+The logic behind the option trading backtest is easy to understand -- it's a reasonable hypothesis to test that if a stock shows a large earnings move up, then in the two-weeks to follow it could melt up off of that news, That is the phenomenon we are looking to test.

 Here is the set up, in great clarity; note that the back-test opens two-days after earnings, so this trade does not make a bet on the earnings result.

 We can add another layer of risk management to the back-test by instituting and 40% stop loss and a 40% limit gain.
 Here is that setting: